juandhv/pozyx_bridge/README.md

 tag_list: ["Your tag's name1","Your tag's name2"]
 <You tag's name>
-id: <Your tagId check in Pozyx procol>
+id: Your tagId in Pozyx procol